Blog

 A few of the main risk factors for prostate enlargement in BPH are highlighted below:

-• Metabolic and Reproductive Diseases.
-High insulin levels are known to provoke an increase in growth factors, such as insulin-like growth factor 1, as well as affect healthy ratios of reproductive hormones.
-This is a prime feature of both metabolic and reproductive disorders and has been linked with increasing the risk of developing BPH.
-The overall health of the male reproductive tract is also very important, as the testes produce the majority of testosterone that goes on to regulate the size of the prostate, amongst other vital functions.
+High insulin levels are known to increase growth factors, such as insulin-like growth factor 1, and to affect healthy ratios of reproductive hormones.
+Metabolic disorders that involve high insulin and hormonal changes are associated with higher BPH risk.
+The overall health of the male reproductive tract is also very important, as the testes produce the majority of testosterone, which, in turn, regulates the size of the prostate and other vital functions.
 Reproductive diseases that affect other parts of the system can, therefore, increase the risk for BPH by lowering testosterone production.

-• Vitamin D Status and Low Lifetime Sunlight Exposure.
 Vitamin D3 has been identified as a prime nutrient involved in regulating prostate enlargement.
-Studies show that higher vitamin D3 levels keep the prostate gland smaller and healthier[3].
+Studies show that higher vitamin D3 levels keep the prostate gland smaller and healthier.
 Natural light exposure helps to regulate vitamin D3 formation.
-Inadequate sun exposure has been linked to increasing the risk for prostate cancer[4] and thus may also be associated with developing BPH.
+Inadequate sun exposure has been linked to an increased risk for prostate cancer and thus may also be associated with developing BPH.

 How to Shrink Your Prostate